Skip to Content

 View of Mt Sunday in Ashburton Lakes

-Ashburton, just an hour’s drive from Christchurch, is a large town surrounded by gorgeous farmland.
-Therefore some of the best things to do in Ashburton involve getting out into nature.
 Lake Hood, a short drive from town, is a popular spot with locals for fishing, boating, and waterskiing.
-The picturesque Ashburton Domain is also a great place to see nature on a walk with 37 hectares of lawns and gardens.
+The picturesque Ashburton Domain is also a great place to see nature on a walk, with 37 hectares (91 acres) of lawns and gardens.

-In town, the Ashburton Art Gallery and Heritage Center delves into the town’s history and also showcases lots of unique art.
-If you’re a shopping fan or just want to pick up a few unique souvenirs, head out to Ashford Village, which is set in and around an old Mill.
-There are lots of quirky gift shops and a Cafe.
+If you’re a shopping fan or just want to pick up a few unique souvenirs, I recommend heading out to Ashford Village, which is set in and around an old Mill.
+There are lots of quirky gift shops and a café.

 3. Timaru